scsm-ua/kirtan-guide-en/songs/janama-saphala-tara-krishna-darashiana-jara.md

     vṛndāvana-keli chatur vanamālī
     tribhaṅga-bhaṅgimārūpa   vaṁśī-dharī aparūpa rasamoya nidhi, guṇa-śālī

-One sees Krishna there fully decorated with gar- lands of forest flowers as the most expert connoisseur of all the amorous love-sports in Vṛndāvan.
-His transcen- dental form bent in three places, playing wonderfully on His flute, He is the reservoir of all relishable mellows and is the abode of all virtuous qualities.
+One sees Krishna there fully decorated with garlands of forest flowers as the most expert connoisseur of all the amorous love-sports in Vṛndāvan.
+His transcendental form bent in three places, playing wonderfully on His flute, He is the reservoir of all relishable mellows and is the abode of all virtuous qualities.

 #### 3

     varṇa nava jaladhara    śire śikhi picha vara alakā tilaka śobhā pāya paridhāne pīta-vāsa     vadane madhūra hāsa heno rūpa jagat mātāya

 By such a beautiful form He is maddening the entire universe.
-His complexion is like that of a fresh new rain cloud, His head is decorated with a big peacock feather, and the sandalwood tilak on His forehead is most becom- ing.
+His complexion is like that of a fresh new rain cloud, His head is decorated with a big peacock feather, and the sandalwood tilak on His forehead is most becoming.
 Wearing brilliant yellow-coloured garments, He stands with His face decorated by a wide, sweet smile.

 #### 4

     indranīla jini    kṛṣṇa-rūpakhāni heriyā kadamba-mule
     mon uchāṭana    na chole charaṇa saṁsāra gelāma bhūle

-Beholding Him standing at the base of a kadamba tree, I can see that Krishna’s beauty is conquering the lus- tre of an entire mine of sapphires.
+Beholding Him standing at the base of a kadamba tree, I can see that Krishna’s beauty is conquering the lustre of an entire mine of sapphires.
 Seeing this, my mind has become so restless that my feet will move no longer, and I’ve completely forgotten about my family and home life in this world.

 #### 4